claudecodeguide.dev

 the most useful slash commands

-The most useful ones to know on day one:
+The ones to know on day one:

-• /help - see everything available
+• /help: see everything available

-• /clear - fresh start (loses conversation history)
+• /clear: fresh start (loses conversation history)

-• /compact - compress context without losing understanding (use this before /clear)
+• /compact: compress context without losing understanding (use this before /clear)

-• /cost - check what your session has spent
+• /cost: check what your session has spent

-• /model opus / /model sonnet / /model haiku - switch AI models mid-session
+• /model opus / /model sonnet / /model haiku: switch AI models mid-session

-• /init - auto-generate a CLAUDE.md for your project
+• /init: auto-generate a CLAUDE.md for your project

-• /rewind - undo the last conversation turn
+• /rewind: undo the last conversation turn

 Learn more: Complete Command Cheatsheet